Michael Righeira: Early life

 Michael Righeira was born Stefano Rota on 1 October 1961 in Turin.

 Rota attended Albert Einstein Scientific High School in Turin, where he first met schoolmate Stefano Righi.

 Career

 At the age of 22 in 1983, Rota formed a musical duo together with Righi.
 They adopted the name Righeira, which was made up by Righi during a football game a few years earlier.
 The two billed themselves as Michael and Johnson Righeira, as well as "musical brothers".
 Their music resulted in attention from the La Bionda brothers, who became key figures in their subsequent success.
 They signed a recording contract in 1982.
 The duo had their first hit, "Vamos a la playa", in 1983.
 The success established their reputation as a modern dance duo.

-After Righeira disbanded for the second time in 2016, Rota moved to Thiene to pursure other career paths.
+After Righeira disbanded for the second time in 2016, Rota moved to Thiene to pursue other career paths.

 Following the first break-up of Righeira in 1992, Rota took an eight-year break from his music career to study law and literature at the University of Padua.